 What if I am not good with saws and drills and other tools?

-It will not matter; the in-factory builder assist program simplifies your role.
-As a builder, your participation will be assembly, not fabrication.
-Drilling will be done in a fixture with a drill guide and a coach to help make sure it is done right.
-Any skills you need will be taught as part of the build process.
+It will not matter; the in-factory builder program simplifies your role.
+As a builder, your participation will be primarily assembly.
+Any fabrication you need to do will be taught as part of the build process with a coach to help make sure it is done right.

 How long is it going to take to put the Innovator™ Aircraft together?

 You build the airframe in less than three weeks in the factory.
 Commuter Craft will largely finish your Innovator so you can have a flying aircraft in less than 3 months.